 My personal experience: I had a set of these exact wheels and tires on my personal pop-top Vanagon for 9 years, during which time I drove 90,000+ miles over all sorts of terrain and weather conditions—including two trips to the tip of Baja and back.
-The damage done to this wheel is not unlike the damage that occurred to one of my wheels when my sweet wife (love you, honey) became distracted momentarily, drove off the road and hit the edge of a 12" concrete drainage ditch.
+The damage done to this wheel is not unlike the damage that occurred to one of my wheels when a person I met back in 1982 and married a few years later (love you, honey) became distracted momentarily, drove off the road and hit the edge of a 12" concrete drainage ditch.
 It pretzeled the wheel about 30% MORE than the one in the photo.
 In fact, it bent the wheel so much that the inside of the wheel caught the front brake caliper, suddenly stopping the wheel from rotating, causing the van to come to a screeching halt.
 Again, the wheel did not come loose, nor did it crack or fail in any other way.
 It simply deformed in the same way a typical, factory original steel wheel (or just about any other non-brittle wheel) would under the same conditions.
 I took the tire off the rim, sent it out to have it straightened, mounted THE SAME TIRE back on, installed it back on my van and drove on it for another year.
-In fact, the only reason I eventually replaced the tires was so we could start testing Michelin's latest tire design.
+In fact, the only reason I eventually replaced the tires was so we could start testing a new tire model we were switching to.

 Now, there has been much hoopla with regard to the load rating of the various wheels and tires GoWesty offers.
 Some have criticized us for selling these wheels without knowing exactly what the factory load rating is.
 So, OK, we don't know what the manufacturer's load rating is.
 We tried to obtain this information, but were not successful.
 We have been criticized because we have stated on several occasions, "Believe me, they are strong enough."
 How do we know they are strong enough?
 Well, after all, this same wheel design was originally fitted to many different Mercedes models, including their full-sized 126-body car available in very high performance models.
 Mind you, these are cars that can weigh more, are capable of twice the speed, cornering capability and braking, and have over FOUR times the horsepower of a Vanagon.
 What other evidence do we have to support the claim of "strong enough"?
 Ummmm... look at the photo!